 Angel Hair- Thin strands of shrink film on the edges next to the seal that can be caused by a variety of issues.

-Biaxially Oriented Shrink Film- The shrinking of film in two directions to produce molecule alignment enhancing physical properties.
+Biaxially Oriented Shrink Film- The shrinking of the film in two directions to produce molecule alignment enhancing physical properties.

 Ballooning- Trapped air in a shrink wrapped package causing the film to expand outward.